drmaas/drmaas.me/content/topics/what-im-consuming/index.md

 This page serves two purposes: firstly and most importantly, it helps me keep track of things I've read, listened to, or watched, that I thought were interesting and may want to explore more deeply in the future.
 Secondly, I get to share it with all of you.
 Hopefully, you find some of it interesting and even useful.

+## 02023-07-10

+I watched a little bit of [The Witcher](https://www.netflix.com/title/80189685).
+Not sure I'm going to continue.
+I am looking for some reason to care about / be interested in the main characters.
+On a scale of `I don't care` to `I care a lot` I'm in the middle.
+Meh.
+We shall see.
 ## 02023-07-09

 [Wokeism is Marxism](https://youtu.be/y6rk1mYiOAw)